Boeing CH-47 Chinook: Disaster relief

 Three of Japan's CH-47s were used to cool Reactors 3 and 4 of the Fukushima nuclear power plant following the 9.0 earthquake in 2011; they were used to collect sea water from the nearby ocean and drop it over the affected areas.
 In order to protect the crew from the heightened radiation levels present, a number of lead plates were attached to the floor of each Chinook; even with such measures, pilots had to keep their distance from the reactors while also limiting flight times in the vicinity to a maximum of 45 minutes to avoid excessive radiation exposure.

 In August 2025, the Indian Air Force, from its Northern Sector, deployed five of its Mi-17 helicopters along with a Chinook and C-130J transport aircraft each for the flood relief operations following the Uttarakhand and Kishtwar district flash floods.
 The C-130J aircraft boarded by an NDRF team reached Jammu to supply rescue materials, supplies and trained personnel.
-So far, 50 Army personnel, 21 BSF personnel and over 40 civilians have been rescued by the fleet from regions including Akhnoor, Pathankot and Dera Baba Nanak.
+So far, 50 Army personnel, 21 Border Security Force (BSF) personnel and over 40 civilians have been rescued by the fleet from regions including Akhnoor, Pathankot and Dera Baba Nanak.
 Additionally, over 750 kg of relief materials were also air dropped into Pathankot as part of the operation.
 Additional helicopters and transport aircraft also remained on standby to join the operations if deemed necessary.

 Other operations and roles

 In April 2023, multiple Chinooks conducted the evacuation of the US Embassy in Khartoum, Sudan, with Special Forces. (see also Sudanese civil war (2023–present)) Chinooks have been deployed to Mali for MINUSMA.

+Chinook helicopters were present over Caracas, Venezuela during a United States military operation beginning just after midnight on Jan 3, 2026.

 Since the type's inception, the Chinook has carried out various secondary missions, including medical evacuation, disaster relief, search and rescue, aircraft recovery, firefighting, and heavy construction assistance.

 In February 2020, the Indian Air Force started using Chinooks at theatres such as Ladakh and Siachen Glacier to assist Indian forces deployed at the Indian borders with China and Pakistan.
-The Indian Space Research Organisation has also enlisted Indian Air Force Chinooks during the development of its Reusable Launch Vehicle Technology Demonstration Program, with Chinook helicopters air-dropping two test vehicles during the RLV-LEX-01 and RLV-LEX-02 conducted on April 2, 2023, and March 22, 2024, respectively.
+The Indian Space Research Organisation has also enlisted Indian Air Force Chinooks during the development of its Reusable Launch Vehicle Technology Demonstration Program, with Chinook helicopters air-dropping a test vehicle 'Pushpak' during the RLV-LEX-01 ,RLV-LEX-02 and RLV-LEX-03 flight experiments conducted on April 2, 2023, March 22, 2024 and June 23, 2024, respectively.
+ISRO has also utilised IAF Chinooks for the Integrated Air drop tests for its Gaganyaan crew capsule over the Bay of Bengal, with two such missions in August 24, 2025 (IADT-01) and April 10, 2026 (IADT-02) respectively.

 A Dutch CH-47D hauls slung light vehicles and another load on exercises, 2015.

 US parachutists jump from a Chinook over Germany in 2019.